HealthTech

 If you want an advanced logistics software with complex features such as, analytics dashboard, IoT integration, etc. – it would cost heavier, often in between $150,000 and $300,000 or even more.

-There are multiple drivers that shape the cost of logistics software development, a few prominent among them can be described as follows –
+There are multiple drivers that shape the cost of logistics software development in 2025, a few prominent among them can be described as follows –

 The more roles and modules such as, tracking, billing, dispatching, and integrations you wish to add, the higher will be the cost of development.
 Simple logistics software solutions such as a delivery software would involve less roles and modules leading to a lower cost while enterprise-grade solutions such as warehouse management software can have multiple modules and user roles.